As a child, there was a popular counting rhyme:

 AL ADWANI STUD.
 One champion – the stallion Harbi Al Adwan, who won a bronze medal in Valkenswaard, was born in Al Adwani Stud, owned by Mr. Adwan Al Adwani.
 The breeding locations are based in both Kuwait and Belgium.
 The stallion Harbi Al Adwan was Bronze Champion Senior Stallion at the 2021 World Championship in Paris and has earned other titles in Europe.

 AL JUMAN STUD.
 One champion, but "oh my god, he’s so perfect' – Amaar!
-The snow-white stallion, a shining star of the GCAT was born at the Al Jumail Stud.
+The snow-white stallion, a shining star of the GCAT was born at the Al Juman Stud.
 This stud was founded in 2012 by two friends, Mr. Jasim Al Mesbah and Mr. Mohammad Al-Awadhi.
 Breeding philosophy: “Set high standards from the beginning, focusing on acquiring top Arabian horses from around the world”.

 AL SAQRAN STUD.
 One champion – the yearling filly SQ Ghandoura, an Ajman gold medalist, was born in the Al Saqran Stud, owned by Mr. Bassam Al Saqran.
 The Al Saqran stud has multiple farms in Kuwait, Dubai, and Scottsdale (USA), allowing them to compete on two continents.